hashicorp/consul/website/source/docs/internals/anti-entropy.html.markdown

 fashion.

 If an error is encountered during an anti-entropy run, the error is logged and the agent continues to run.
-It is possible that it will be reconciled on a later attempt by the periodic anti-entropy sync.
+The anti-entropy mechanism is run periodically to automatically recover from these types of transient failures.